djbpitt/collatex-docker/README.md

 CMD ["bash"]
 ```

+Notes

+* `apt-get` must run as root.
+* The user created by the jupyter base image has userid “jovyan”.

 ### Create the image

 Create an image by executing the following command in that directory (note that the line ends in a space followed by a dot):